Blurred Lines: Stocks, Crypto & Sports Betting Converge

 How can trading platforms legally offer sports betting?

-The confusion surrounding the legality of sport event contract trading is related to event contracts specifically not allowing “gaming” to be involved, which one would think includes sports betting and gambling, which are regulated by the states.
-Currently the limits of what gaming entails is not explicitly defined and therefore leaves sporting event contract trading in a gray area that requires more scrutiny.
-Platforms that utilize and promote prediction marketing argue that they have a different purpose than traditional sportsbooks that bet against the house.
+Currently the limits of what "gaming" entails is not explicitly defined and therefore leaves sporting event contract trading in a gray area that has led to scrutiny.
+Platforms that utilize and promote prediction marketing argue that they have a different economic purpose than traditional sportsbooks that bet against the house.
 There is concern that this type of market activity could compete with existing sportsbooks, who pay handsome sums to state governments to offer their products to residents, along with sending millions in tax revenue to those states.

 Are stocks, cryptocurrency day trading a form of gambling already?